Photogalvanic currents from first-principles real-time density-matrix dynamics

-We start from dispelling a common misconception that the shift current is always dominated by the photo-excitation process, by demonstrating that phonon-mediated scatterings contribute significantly to the shift current in a prototypical piezoelectric like BaTiO$_3$.
-The PGE under linearly polarized light can be decomposed to shift and ballistic currents, where the shift current originates from real-space electronic displacements associated to transitions between electronic quasi-particle states \cite{belinicher1980photogalvanic, belinicher1982kinetic, sturman2021photovoltaic}.
-Although the shift current from light excitation has been well studied from equilibrium perturbation theory \cite{von1981theory, sipe2000second, young2012first, tan2016shift, ibanez2018ab,cook2017design, watanabe2021chiral, dai2023recent, xu2024ab} as well as non-equilibrium Floquet techniques \cite{morimoto2016topological}, the contributions from other kinetic processes like phonon-mediated scattering or radiative recombination have thus far lacked a self-consistent first-principles framework, which is developed in the present work.
+Contrary to the common misconception that the shift photogalvanic current (generated in nonmagnetic systems under linearly polarized light) is purely a photo-excitation effect, we demonstrate that phonon-mediated scattering will contribute significantly to the shift current in prototypical piezoelectrics.
+With first‑principles real-time density matrix formalism, we go beyond prior model-Hamiltonian studies of PGE in topological materials~\cite{zhu2024anomalous}, and we demonstrate that phonon contributions to the shift current are ubiquitous across piezoelectrics.
+Next, we develop a self-consistent theory of the steady photogalvanic current under circular polarized light, with a state-dependent relaxation time $\tau_{\bf{k}s}$ and the non-equilibrium steady electron distributions.
+This goes beyond previous perturbative calculations of the linear growth $\d J/\d t$ \cite{sipe2000second}, where a single relaxation time approximation $\tau_0$ does not self-consistently describe the multiple scattering mechanism in realistic materials.
+Lastly, despite recent investigations of the transient photogalvanic current through THz emission experiments~\cite{braun2016ultrafast,sotome2019spectral,sotome2019ultrafast,sotome2021terahertz} and numerical simulations~\cite{tan2024dynamics}, a rigorous explanatory theory remains to be developed.
+Our FPDMD opens a unique pathway into transient photogalvanic currents with femtosecond resolution.
+In particular, the experimental observation~\cite{braun2016ultrafast} of a bipolar $J(t)$ is explained as a dynamical cross-over from a photo-excitation-dominated current to an electron-phonon-dominated current.